Click here to return to the main site entry page

 John Knight, a porter at Higham Ferrers Station, was admitted to the Northampton Infirmary late on Wednesday night, suffering from a sprained ankle, owing to his falling from a railway carriage when putting the lights on.

-The last passenger train The old station - now gone!
+The old station - now gone!

-Two photographs taken in May 1959 when the passenger service ceased - taken by Jon Anton
+May 1959 when the passenger service ceased - taken by Jon Anton

 Rushden Echo, 29th January 1904, transcribed by Kay Collins